Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 ### Getting Started ###
 To get started with Cuis you need to do the following:

-1. Download Cuis by clicking on [Download ZIP](https://github.com/bpieber/Cuis-Smalltalk-Dev/archive/master.zip).
+1. Download Cuis by downloading and unzipping this repo.

-2. Extract the downloaded ZIP archive.

-3. Get a VM for your platform.
+2. Get a VM for your platform.
 You can run Cuis with Squeak's official Virtual Machines from http://www.squeakvm.org or the faster Cog VMs from [Eliot Miranda's site](http://www.mirandabanda.org/files/Cog/VM/).
 (Please use the non-MT variants of Eliot's latest release.)

-4. Start Cuis by dragging the Cuis 4.2 image onto the VM.
+3. Start Cuis by dragging the Cuis image onto the VM.

 As an alternative you can use the following in a shell if you have Git installed and configured:
 ```